 Honorary Member of ‘Let it Blaw’

-In January 1979, Kerr Cowan was appointed Let it Blaw’s Club Piper and he remains in post to this day, some 40 years later.
+In January 1979, Kerr Cowan was appointed Let it Blaw’s Club Piper and he remains in post to this day over 40 years later.
 A rather modest man, Kerr would play down the part he plays in our annual Suppers but, without him, something would surely be missing.

 Apart from piping the haggis in at the beginning of our suppers Kerr, in keeping with tradition at Burns Suppers all over the country, pipes a lament following the ‘Immortal Memory’, and pipes a selection of tunes during the course of the evening.
 As if that’s not enough, following breaks during proceedings, everyone is under strict instructions to rush back to their seats at the sound of Kerr and his pipes.